MistyCommunity/Documentation/src/content/onboarding/get-started/fast-facts.md

 Some quick facts.
 She...
 * Stands about 14” tall.
-* Has a torso and head made of black plastic.
+* Has a 4K camera for face and object recognition.
+* Can listen with a 3x far-field microphone array.
-* Moves her head via a servo for pitch articulation.
+* Moves her head via a servo for pitch (up and down) articulation.
-* Includes a screen on the front of her head.
+* Includes a 4.3" LCD screen on the front of her head.
 * Uses an Occipital Structure Core depth sensor to navigate.
-* Carries an Intrinsyc Open-Q 820 Development Kit board running Android 7 at her side (Misty I Beta version only).
-* Includes a DragonBoard 410c development board running Windows 10 IoT Core (Misty I Beta version only).
+* Has 2 Qualcomm Snapdragon processors: one running Windows 10 IoT Core and one running Android 7.
 * Uses real-time and motor controllers.
-* Senses with 4 time-of-flight sensors (3 in front, 1 in rear).
+* Senses with 4 time-of-flight sensors (3 front, 1 rear).
-* Tolerates a “periscope-style” webcam mounted on her head (Misty I Beta version only).
 * Gets flashy with a multicolor LED behind her name plate in front
 * Is powered via a barrel connector charger jack in the back, as well as a 2200 milliamp hour lithium polymer battery (power adapter included).
-* Has a serial expansion port for, you know, serial devices.
+* Has USB and serial expansion ports for easy hardware expandability.
 * Ships with a small cardboard box that can be used as a stand.
 This prevents Misty from getting away and rolling off the table while you are working with her.

 ![Misty in full with callouts](../../../assets/images/misty-i-specs.jpg)